-- Project Initiation Document
+- Project Initiation Document;

-- Stakeholder engagement analysis
+- Stakeholder engagement analysis;

-- Risk log
+- Risk log;

-- Issues log
+- Issues log;

-- Lessons learned log
+- Lessons learned log; and

 - Detailed project plan including delivery and decision timetable and resource requirements.

-During implementation, project plans, risk registers and financial schedules are reviewed monthly and a Project Status Report (PSR) is submitted to the Programme Office support team, each month.
-Any significant variance from any component of the plan is elevated for review by the Council's officer Leadership Team.
+During implementation, project plans, risk registers and financial schedules are reviewed monthly, and a Project Status Report (PSR) is submitted to the Programme Office Support Team each month.
+Any significant variance from any component of the plan is elevated for Leadership Team review.

-The overall capital programme is monitored monthly by the officer Leadership Team and reported to Performance and Audit Scrutiny Committee on a quarterly basis highlighting forecast variances to plan in terms of investment.
+The overall capital programme is monitored monthly by the Leadership Team and reported to the Performance and Audit Scrutiny Committee on a quarterly basis, highlighting forecast variances to plan in terms of investment.